Lillie Pope: Later life

 She has published many books, as well as papers in professional journals, and her speaking engagements and workshops have been numerous.
 Importantly, she was the Keynote Speaker at the International Conference of the United Electrical Workers; her address was published as a pamphlet by the United Electrical Workers and also translated into Spanish, as a guide to the workers on how to understand and deal with the learning problems of their children.
 She also was the Keynote Speaker several times at the Atlantic Conference on Learning Disabilities in Halifax, Canada, and conducted training workshops there as well.
 She produced three 16mm.
 Films and The Psycho-Educational Battery, circulated on request to teachers in the United States and Canada; these guided teachers in diagnosing and remediating the needs of learners who need assistance.

+In 1983, her friend, the writer Ezra Jack Keats died.
+He had set up a foundation to promote children’s literacy and diversity in children’s literature and after his death, Pope and her husband administered the foundation.
 As Educational Director and Vice-President of the Ezra Jack Keats Foundation, Pope facilitated thousands of programs in schools and public libraries in the 50 states by providing grants for programs that encourage literacy, creativity, and joy in learning.

 Her published material (books, tests, and papers), as well as the instructional films that she produced, reside in the archives of the Tamiment Library at New York University.

-She was married to Martin Pope.
+She was married to Martin Pope and they had two children.